austinconnor1836/my-notes/improving-myself/007 - The Secret of Conversation Flow.md

 When you want to inspire your partner, be deliberate to share something that might inspire them to share their **curiosity**, their **thoughts**, or their **story**.

 - these are not the only ways to inspire your partner--anything that encourages your partner to share is an inspiration.

+#### Inspire Them To Share Their Curiosity

+Share something they want to know about.
+Use your knowledge of the other person to guide you as you craft great inspirations.

+Just make an honest effort to think about what the other person would be interested in, and you will usually end up ok.

+#### Inspire Them To Share Their Thoughts

+When you share your thoughts, it encourages your partner to share their own.

+Be careful. if you sound like you're lecturing when you share your thoughts, or you belittle people who disagree with you, your partner will not feel comfortable to share their own thoughts.

+Ask your friends and family for honest feedback on how well you welcome the thoughts and opinions of others.
+You might be doing something unconscious that causes others to feel uncomfortable.

+#### Inspire Them To Share Their Story

+The best way to inspire your partner to share their story is to share your own story, things like marriage, graduation, your years in high school, etc.

+Talking about why Captain Kirk could totally beat up Han Solo does not count as your story (because you're not talking about you!).

+Remember the rules of intimacy from before: if you just met this person, it is probably best not to share a really private part of your story.
+Over time, you can share more intimate details.

+### Invitation and Inspiration In Harmony

+Great conversations need both invitation and inspiration.

+A conversation based entirely around invitations can sound like an interview--nothing but questions and answers.
+And conversations based entirely around inspirations are hard to do--what happens when you attempt to inspire your partner and they don't respond?

+Invitations add **guidance and structure** to a conversation, and inspirations add **intimacy and flexibility**.

+In general, this means you should start conversations with mostly invitations, and use more inspirations as the conversation progresses.

+You should use invitations more frequently:

+- When the conversation begins
+- When you don't know the other person very well
+- When your partner doesn't seem to know what to say next

+And you should use inspiration more frequently:

+- After your partner has shared something personal with you
+- After your partner has asked you a personal question
+- After you've gotten to know your partner better.

+#### Moving Between Invitation and Inspiration

+Start conversations with mostly invitations and then move to mostly inspirations, because this starts with the focus on your partner, not you.

+Starting with inspirations puts the focus on you first.